Keyboard Build Log

 The Beginnings

 Initial key layout plan was born one night, during some discussion about discomfort while typing amongst some friends.
-A few days later, a secondary spark of inspiration hit, and this was born: And yes, it’s a coffee can cut into pieces, with the keycaps arranged using blue poster-tack.
+A few days later, a secondary spark of inspiration hit, and this was born: keyboard mock-up done with coffee can parts And yes, it’s a coffee can cut into pieces, with the keycaps arranged using blue poster-tack.
 Now, this is well and fine, but I can’t seem to find the plugin anywhere, and it’s certainly not connecting to bluetooth.
 So I fear I must go further.

 Stay tuned for updates!